stesavo/myDotFiles/README.md

 # myDotFiles
-collection of configs I use
+collection of configs I use plus some scripts I find handy